-In 2022-23—kicking off in March 2022—the Edith Farnsworth House, a site of the National Trust for Historic Preservation will celebrate “Every Line is a Decision: The Life and Legacies of Peter Palumbo.”
-The British Baron, Lord Peter Palumbo, purchased the Farnsworth property in 1971 and restored it twice: in 1971-72, and again in 1996-97, following a devastating flood.
-Baron Palumbo sold the property at auction in 2003, and it was acquired by The Friends of Farnsworth House for the National Trust for Historic Preservation in the U.S., with a preservation and conservation easement held by Landmarks Illinois.
+In 2022-23, the Edith Farnsworth House, a site of the National Trust for Historic Preservation celebrates “Every Line is a Decision: The Life and Legacies of Peter Palumbo.”
+Lord Peter Palumbo purchased the Farnsworth property in 1971 and restored it twice: in 1971-72, and again in 1996-97, following a devastating flood.
+Lord Palumbo sold the property at auction in 2003, and it was acquired by The Friends of Farnsworth House for the National Trust for Historic Preservation in the U.S., with a preservation and conservation easement held by Landmarks Illinois.

 Opened to the public in 2004, well over 100,000 visitors from around the world have toured the house and nearly 60-acre property, but very few have heard of Lord Palumbo’s history with the property, and very few outside the U.K. are familiar with his lifelong career in public service of the arts, architecture, and historic preservation.
 His interests in global investment and philanthropy and in world heritage and culture have guided his personal travels and acquisitions, which he has shared with his wife, Lady Hayat Palumbo, since 1986.